salesforce/TransmogrifAI/docs/developer-guide/index.md

     .train()

 // if you want to use just the fitted label indexer from the model or extract information
-// from that fitted stage, you can use the getOriginStageOf method on the fitted WorkflowModel val labelIndexer = fittedLeadWorkflow .getOriginStageOf(indexedLabel).asInstanceOf[OpStringIndexerNoFilter] //
+// from that fitted stage, you can use the getOriginStageOf method on the fitted OpWorkflowModel val labelIndexer = fittedLeadWorkflow .getOriginStageOf(indexedLabel).asInstanceOf[OpStringIndexerNoFilter] //